Explore Countries

 • Talk about a person who inspires you.

-• Describe a favorite book or movie.
+• Describe a favourite book or movie.

 • Talk about a skill you recently learned.

-Tips for Part 2:
+Tips for Part 2

-Example of a Sample Answer:
+Example of a Sample Answer

 Cue Card: Describe a memorable journey.

-IELTS Speaking Part 3: Discussion Round
+Part 3 - Discussion Round

 What to Expect in Part 3?

-Sample Part 3 Questions by Theme:
+Sample Part 3 Questions by Theme

 • How important is creativity in education?